Injury, Death and Dying

 Stabilizing the Dying

 An adjacent ally can attempt to stabilize a dying character by making an Easy DC Heal check versus the level/CR of the dying character.
 If the check succeeds, the character's hit points are restored to 0, regardless of whatever negative total they previously sustained.
 The character replaces the 'dying' status with the 'staggered' status, but remains Prone.
 The character is at no further risk of dying until they take additional damage that reduces them below 0 hit points again.
-Note that Heal checks can be performed even if a character has stabilized on their own via a Might check.
+Note that Heal checks can be performed even if a character has stabilized on their own via a Death Check (see Dying, below).

 Recovering Without Help

 A severely wounded character left alone usually dies.
 They have only a small chance of recovering on their own.
-While dying, every failed Might check to stabilize brings them closer to death, and three such failed checks causes them to die.
+While dying, every failed Death Check to stabilize brings them closer to death, and three such failed checks causes them to die.

 Furthermore, even after they stabilize, an unaided character remains unconscious, and does not recover hit points naturally.
-Instead, after a full night's rest (typically 8 hours), they must make a single DC 25 Might check.
-Failing this check causes the character to begin 'dying' again, starting up a new cycle of Might checks to stabilize, and potentially resulting in their death.
-Characters which succeed on this check begin recovering hit points normally (at the rate of 1 hit point per character level per full day of rest), and are no longer in danger of needing to make additional Might checks to stabilize.
+Instead, after a full night's rest (typically 8 hours), they must make a single Death Check (versus the same DC of 12).
+Failing this check causes the character to begin 'dying' again, starting up a new cycle of Death Checks to stabilize, and potentially resulting in their death.
+Characters that succeed on this check begin recovering hit points normally (at the rate of 1 hit point per character level per full day of rest), and are no longer in danger of needing to make additional Death Checks to stabilize.

 Types of Healing